Squidgets: Sketch-based Widget Design for Scene Manipulation: Implementation

-Finally, for further interactive control of squidgets, users can employ a hold-and-drag technique to interactively refine the attribute values like a virtual slider: for example by moving along the path of a continuous squidget to refine the weight $w$ and its consequent attribute values; or by interactively moving the object transform of an implicit squidget.
-We further show that modifiers can be used to selectively control the changed attributes, for example to perform constrained translation/rotation (Figure~\ref{fig:user_study}(a)).
+For interactive control of squidget curves, users can employ a 2-stroke technique where $S_s$ and $S_m$ are separate strokes, a 1-stroke technique where $S_s = S_m$, or a hold-and-drag technique to interactively refine the attribute values after drawing $S_m$, like a virtual slider that incrementally changes scene attributes or interactively changes the object transform.

+It is important to note that when squidget curves are matched in screen space, all manipulations happen orthogonal to the camera.